AirChem/F0AM/README.md

 ### Additional Notes

 Heterogeneous (aerosol) chemistry is not rigorously supported.
 Despair not, for there is a gas-to-particle partitioning extension, the [Washington Aerosol Module (WAM)](https://www.atmos.washington.edu/~thornton/washington-aerosol-module).
 This module is a branch from F0AMv3.1 and will be merged with the master branch in a future release.
+Maybe.

 Happy modeling!